nest/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 and examples.

 -  ``Connect(pre, post, conn_spec=None, syn_spec=None, return_synapsecollection=False)``
-    Connect pre neurons to post neurons.Neurons in pre and post are connected using the specified connectivity (``"all_to_all"`` by default) and synapse type (``"static_synapse"`` by default).
+    Connect pre neurons to post neurons.
+Neurons in pre and post are connected using the specified connectivity (``"all_to_all"`` by default) and synapse type (``"static_synapse"`` by default).
 Details depend on the connectivity rule. ``pre`` -